 But what is it like to be on the receiving end; to be the less powerful, the poor?
 This novel presumes that our worst nightmares of expanding government power have come true and now, as a small rebel movement tries to restore our democracy, people come to visit us to support us in our struggle.

 A group of such people set out from Kansas City on a prohibited trip to see the free villages deep in the Rockies.

-My first effort at a spy novel.
-A retired CIA agent pitches up in a Greek island just as a series of small terror attacks break out.
+In 1994 a man who recently resigned from the CIA agent pitches up in a Greek island just as a series of small terror attacks break out.
 He's looking to make contact with people his father worked with during WWII but slowly gets caught up in current events.
 The CIA doesn't care about Greece but some companies certainly do.

 A Cave for Women

-My second effort at a spy novel.
 A man whose life has drained away goes to Greece to live until his money runs out and then to die.
 But by living so off the grid he, in a misunderstanding, attracts the attention of the local U.S. embassy who hire him as a courier.
 An impulsive action on one of his deliveries enmeshes him in the confusion of post-Cold War geopolitics.